joshwlivingston/advanced-r/README.md

 #### Matrix and data frame columns

-Extending the length requirement for data frames, it’s actually the `NROW()` of each column that needs to match, not the `length()`.
+Extending the length requirement for data frames (that all columns must be of the same length), it’s actually the `NROW()` of each column that needs to match.
 Because of this, data frames and matrices can be included as columns in a data frame.

 Just as with list columns, it must be added after creation or wrapped in `I()`.
 Note that wrapping it in `I()` adds a `class` “AsIs”